-Lal Bahadur Shastri begins seventh grade at Harish Chandra High School in Varanasi.
-At this point, he decided to drop the "Srivastava" surname, which was derived from his caste.
+Lal Bahadur Shastri began seventh grade at Harish Chandra High School in Varanasi.

 Lal Bahadur Shastri became interested in the freedom movement after being inspired by a patriotic and well-respected teacher named Nishkameshwar Prasad Mishra at Harish Chandra High School.
 He started to research its history and the works of many notable figures, including Swami Vivekananda, Mahatma Gandhi, and Annie Besant.

-On 10 February 1921 recognizing the need for younger volunteers to continue their educations, Kripalani and a friend, V.N.
-Sharma, established an informal school centred on nationalist education to educate the young activists in their nation's heritage, and the Kashi Vidyapith was inaugurated by Mahatma Gandhi in Benares.
+On 10 February 1921, recognising the need for younger volunteers to continue their education, Kripalani and a friend, V.N.
+Sharma, established an informal school centred on nationalist education to educate the young activists in their nation's heritage, and the Kashi Vidyapith was inaugurated by Mahatma Gandhi in Banaras.

-At Gowalia Tank in Bombay on August 8, 1942, Mahatma Gandhi delivered the Quit India address, in which he demanded that the British leave India.
+At Gowalia Tank in Bombay on August 8, 1942, Mahatma Gandhi delivered the Quit India address, demanding that the British leave India.
 Lal Bahadur Shastri, who had just been released from prison after a year, travelled to Allahabad.
-From Jawaharlal Nehru's house, Anand Bhavan, he sent instructions to the independence activists for a week.

 In 1937 and 1946, he was elected to the United Provinces legislature.